On the string topology of symmetric spaces of higher rank: The Chas-Sullivan product on symmetric spaces

 Combining this with Proposition \ref{infty_many_prime_geodesics} from Section \ref{sec_symm_geodesics}, which states that for symmetric spaces of higher rank there are infinitely many geometrically distinct prime critical submanifolds, we can summarize the findings of this section in the following theorem.

-\begin{theorem} Let $M$ be a compact symmetric space and let $R$ be a commutative ring with unit.
-Assume that every critical manifold and every completing manifold is $R$-orientable.

-Then for every critical manifold of prime closed geodesics there exists a corresponding non-nilpotent element in the Chas-Sullivan algebra of $\Lambda M$.
+\begin{theorem} Let $M$ be a compact symmetric space and take homology with $\mathbb{Z}_2$-coefficients.
+Every critical manifold of prime closed geodesics determines a non-nilpotent element in the Chas-Sullivan algebra of $\Lambda M$.
 If the rank of $M$ is two or larger, there are infinitely many such elements.
 Such elements also exist if $M$ is only homotopy equivalent to a compact symmetric space, as the Chas-Sullivan product is a homotopy invariant.